Annie Appleseed Project

 BCF identifies – and advocates for elimination of – the environmental and other preventable causes of the disease.

-Komen for the Cure is committed to saving lives, empowering people, ensuring quality care for all and energizing science to find the cures.
+The Susan G. Komen organization is committed to saving lives, empowering people, ensuring quality care for all and energizing science to find the cures.

 National Breast Cancer Coalition (NBCC)